 City of Chicago: Capitalize when referring to the government of the city: The City of Chicago announced plans for a Veterans Day commemoration.
 Lowercase in generic references: UIC is located in the great city of Chicago.
 When writing about Chicago, do not include Illinois (or any abbreviation of it) after the city name.

-class levels: The terms for undergraduate students at UIC are freshman (freshmen), sophomore, junior, senior—all lowercase. class year, class-year abbreviations:
+class levels: The terms for undergraduate students at UIC are freshman, sophomore, junior, senior — all lowercase.

 - In running text, use either of the following forms to note class year: John Jones, a 1987 graduate; 1987 graduate John Jones.

-- When alumnus status is obvious from the context, use class-year contractions with no comma between name and year: John Jones ’87.
+- When alumni status is obvious from the context, use class-year contractions with no comma between name and year: John Jones ’87.